Vaikan-Peddi/dsa/100 DOC/README.md

 ### And this is a promise I will keep! (duh!)

-I sincerely wish that whoever tumbles upon this repo, to add code in various languages to the programs I push here.
+I sincerely wish that whoever stumbles upon this repo, to add code in various languages to the programs I push here.